 The new Fremont was in a very advantageous location.
 As yet there was no road to Fremont, but people were already traveling across Lake Union by boat.
 The co-investors of Fremont intended to make it even more accessible from downtown Seattle via a streetcar line along the west side of Lake Union (Westlake Avenue).

-Information about Seattle’s historic neighborhoods like Fremont can be found on the Department of Neighborhood’s Historic Preservation page.
-There is a database of historic properties by address, or you can put in the neighborhood name such as Fremont, and see all of the buildings which have been “surveyed” (reviewed for historic info).
+Information about Seattle’s historic neighborhoods can be found on the Seattle Department of Neighborhoods’ Historic Preservation page.
+There is a database of properties by address, or you can put in the neighborhood name such as Fremont, and see all of the buildings which have been “surveyed” (reviewed for historic info).

 The “context statements” like the one for Fremont, are mini-histories which were developed during a grant-funded project to survey and identify historic properties.
 Here is one paragraph from the context statement for Fremont: